DataDog/integrations-extras/f5-distributed-cloud/README.md

 ## Setup

-You can configure global log streaming in either system namespace or in shared namespace.
-In case of configuring in shared namespace, you can configure to stream from either shared namespace or all namespaces or specific list of namespaces.
-If you are configuring in system namespace, you can only stream logs from system namespace.
+Global log streaming is available for either system namespace or in shared namespace:
+- Shared Namespaces supports streaming logs from shared, all or a specific list of namespaces
+- System Namespaces only supports streaming logs from system namespaces.

 The example shown in this guide creates a global log receiver object in the Console in system namespace for streaming the logs to the external log collection system.